demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 <span class="callout">1</span> Destructures the interested keys from the `data` map.

-<span class="callout">2</span> Timbre use [delay](https://clojuredocs.org/clojure.core/delay) to holde the logging message.
-So, it retrieves the value using the [force](https://clojuredocs.org/clojure.core/force) function and then uses [read-string](https://clojuredocs.org/clojure.core/read-string) to convert the `string` to its corresponding Clojure data structure.
+<span class="callout">2</span> Timbre use [delay](https://clojuredocs.org/clojure.core/delay) to cache the logging message.
+So, here we are retrieving the value using the [force](https://clojuredocs.org/clojure.core/force) function and then uses [read-string](https://clojuredocs.org/clojure.core/read-string) to convert the `string` to its corresponding Clojure data structure.

 <span class="callout">3</span> Generates the stringified JSON representation of the log entry containing the log level, timestamp and the actual message.